Saowapaksiri/Guest-Decision-Behavior-Analysis-Upsell-Study-/README.md

 Guests who accepted an upsell were the most likely to say they would return.
 Those who declined were far more uncertain.

-This confirmed a feeling I had as a server:
+# This confirmed a feeling I had as a server:
 When a guest says “yes” to your recommendation, they’re not just buying an item — they’re connecting with you.
 That connection becomes part of their experience.

 2. Early evening (5–7 PM) is when guests are most open to suggestions.

-I always felt guests were friendlier and more relaxed in this window.
+- I always felt guests were friendlier and more relaxed in this window.
 The data proved it:

-Highest upsell acceptance at 5–6 PM
+- Highest upsell acceptance at 5–6 PM

-Strong performance at 6–7 PM
+- Strong performance at 6–7 PM

-Much lower acceptance during other hours
+- Much lower acceptance during other hours

-This is the ideal time for staff to share recommendations with confidence.
+- This is the ideal time for staff to share recommendations with confidence.

 3. Groups respond the best — and return the most.

 Groups tend to laugh together, discuss dishes, and follow along when someone agrees to an upsell.
-The numbers reflected this energy:

-Highest upsell rate
+- Highest upsell rate

-Strongest return intent
+- Strongest return intent

-Groups are the most influential segment for increasing sales and loyalty.
+- Groups are the most influential segment for increasing sales and loyalty.

 4. Couples are more selective — and need a different approach.